awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 You enable restricted password management with the static parameter `rds.restrict_password_commands` and use a role called `rds_password`\.
 When the parameter `rds.restrict_password_commands` is set to 1, only users that are members of the `rds_password` role can run certain SQL commands\.
 The restricted SQL commands are commands that modify database user passwords and password expiration time\.

-To use restricted password management, your DB instance must be running Amazon RDS for PostgreSQL 10\.6 or higher\.
+To use restricted password management, your DB instance must be running RDS for PostgreSQL 10\.6 or higher\.
 Because the `rds.restrict_password_commands` parameter is static, changing this parameter requires a database restart\.

 When a database has restricted password management enabled, if you try to run restricted SQL commands you get the following error: ERROR: must be a member of rds\_password to alter passwords\.